 What did SaveMoney have to say about this?
 Was Rick, or anybody else trying to talk you out of this?

 I think after this amount of manifestation in what I do, it didn’t surprise them.
 I told everybody to respect me because I had already made my mind up.
 My mom found out the day before, on the internet.
 I didn’t want anybody to talk me out of it.
 I just needed positive energy, I didn’t even want to doubt myself.
 The fact that I even did that shit, I probably will never do that again.
 Unless they figure out better technology to make that shit like 100 percent safe.
 Plus, I don’t know how much motherfuckers really need to be in space.
-When you go up there you realise that we got the best planet in the Universe.
+When you go up there you realize that we got the best planet in the Universe.
 We got life.
 There’s not a lot of life, at least not in our solar system.

 You’re pretty concerned with the legacy of humanity, as well as your own.
 How do you think WWW will add to your legacy?